google/ksp/docs/multi-round.md

 #### Changes to getSymbolsAnnotatedWith

-To avoid unnecessary reprocessing of symbols, `getSymbolsAnnotatedWith` returns only those symbols found in newly generated files.
+To avoid unnecessary reprocessing of symbols, `getSymbolsAnnotatedWith` returns only those symbols found in newly generated files, together with the symbols from deferred symbols from last round.

 #### Processor instantiating